Harrison, New York: 20th century

-Political history

 In 1967, 200 residents stated support for a plan to incorporate Purchase, a community in Harrison, so that corporations could not build in the community.
 In response, officials from the Town of Harrison put forward plans to try to become a city to try to stop Purchase from seceding from Harrison.
 The resolution was for the Town became a hybrid "Town / Village", which it remains today.

 John A. Passidomo (1921–2005) was first elected mayor in 1965 by only 67 votes.
 Re-elected eight times, he served until 1983 when he resigned to become Commissioner of the New York State Department of Motor Vehicles.
 In his two and a half years at that job, he helped pass one of the nation's first seat-belt laws despite the law's unpopularity.

 Harrison's "Platinum Mile", a string of corporate office parks along I-287 in the Purchase section of Harrison, developed under Passidomo.
 The mayor played an instrumental role in attracting large corporations such as PepsiCo, MasterCard and Texaco.

 In the early 1970s, under Passidomo's supervision, a group in the Purchase section of town, concerned about the town's overdevelopment, attempted to incorporate as a village and thereby separate from the town of Harrison.
 Creatively, to avoid being served papers that would have begun the legal proceedings for Purchase to incorporate as a village, Passidomo entered his office through the fire escape.
 He then immediately made sure that the town Harrison became a village but remained as a town to end to the possibility of Purchase's secession, since a village cannot legally be formed in another village.

-The list of supervisors/mayors begins at 1965; however, there were mayors before that.
+The documented list of supervisors and mayors begins in 1946; though there were mayors before that.
+The documented list includes: